tlcmonkshawn/ReedRefactorV1/README.md

 ### Setup
 1. Clone this repository
-2. Follow setup instructions in `backend/` and `frontend/` directories
+2. Follow setup instructions in root directory (Rails app) and `frontend/` directory
 3. See `docs/` for detailed documentation

 ---